 4.5.4.1 Accrual of Vacation and Sick Leave

-An employee who is absent from work as the result of an occupational injury or illness, and who is receiving Worker's Compensation insurance payments, will earn vacation at his or her normal rate for a period not to exceed one year, and will not be credited with sick leave for the period of absence.
+An employee who is absent from work as the result of an occupational injury or illness, and who is receiving Worker's Compensation insurance payments, will earn vacation at their normal rate for a period not to exceed one year, and will be credited with Sick Time for the period of absence.

 4.5.4.2 Payment of Holiday Pay

-An employee will be paid for a holiday which falls during a period of absence due to an occupational injury or illness only if he or she is supplementing his or her wage replacement benefits with sick leave.
+An employee will be paid for a holiday which falls during a period of absence due to an occupational injury or illness only if they are supplementing their wage replacement benefits with sick leave.
 (See b in 4.8.3 above.)
-In this event, the portion of supplemental pay normally charged to sick leave will be charged to holiday pay.
+In this event, the portion of supplemental pay normally charged to Sick Time will be charged to holiday pay.

 4.5.4.3 Continuation of Institute Benefits

-Certain Institute benefits may be maintained for a limited period of time, provided the employee makes arrangements with the HR/Payroll to continue the appropriate contributions to the plans.
+Certain Institute benefits may be maintained for a limited period of time, provided the employee makes arrangements with the HR/Payroll to continue the appropriate contributions.

 4.5.5 Review of Employment Status

-In cases of prolonged absence due to an occupational illness or injury, the employment status of the individual will be reviewed periodically, and may result in termination of employment with the Institute.
+In cases of prolonged absence due to an occupational illness or injury, the employment status of the individual will be reviewed periodically, and may result in termination of employment consistent with the Institute's policies.